Fiction Writing

 Backscatter (Novel)

-I am currently working on my first full-length novel, tentatively titled ‘Backscatter’.
-The novel combines several of my favorite genres of fiction, including meta-fiction, political fiction, and science fiction.
-I am about 80,000 words in and should have it finished and fully typeset in LaTeX by the end of 2025.
+I have recently finished the first draft of my debut full-length novel, tentatively titled ‘Backscatter’.
+The novel combines several of my favourite genres of fiction, including meta-fiction, political fiction, and science fiction - think ‘A Canticle for Leibowitz’ meets ‘Nineteen Eighty Four’, with a dash of ‘House of Leaves’.
 A sample of the first chapter can be read here.

 Short Stories